mfornet/ethereum-rpc-tunnel/README.md

 3. Run:
    `python3 main.py`

+This will open a (flask) server listening at `http://127.0.0.1:5432/`.
+Change your app endpoint to this address, and check the terminal to see all request and responses while the app is running.

 ## Use custom endpoint

 By default it will use `http://mainnet.aurora.dev/` as the endpoint.
 If you want to change (for example to specify an API KEY), use environment variable `RPC`.